 Getting hurt in a car accident is upsetting enough without the added stress of being struck by an uninsured or underinsured driver.
 Without adequate coverage, many victims and their families wonder if they can recover anything from uninsured drivers after Ohio car accidents.

-You can recover compensation after a car accident with an uninsured driver in Ohio.
+You can recover compensation after an Ohio car accident with an uninsured driver.
 You can either file a claim with your own insurance provider or sue the at-fault motorist directly.
-One of our team members can explain your options during a free, no-obligation case review.
+How does the process work with underinsured or uninsured drivers in an accident?
+Here’s what you need to know.

-Damages Available Through Your Insurance or a Lawsuit
+Damages Are Available Through Your Insurance or a Lawsuit

-Whether you are filing an insurance claim with your own provider or choose to pursue a lawsuit, you may recover compensation for your losses.
-Generally, you may recover:
+Whether you are filing an insurance claim with your own provider or choose to pursue a lawsuit, you can recover compensation for your losses.
+Generally, you can recover:

 - Expenses for medical care, including rehabilitative therapy and hospital visits